NGO-Algorithm-Audit/AlgorithmAudit_website/content/nederlands/about/_index.md

 ---

-{{< about_algorithm_audit_NL "Algorithm Audit" "Stichting Algorithm Audit is in 2021 opgericht vanuit het idee dat de verantwoorde inzet van algoritmes alleen slaagt wanneer normatieve aspecten van datamodelleren openlijk worden gedeeld, bediscussieerd en beslecht.
+{{< about_algorithm_audit_NL title="Algorithm Audit" content="Stichting Algorithm Audit is in 2021 opgericht vanuit het idee dat de verantwoorde inzet van algoritmes alleen slaagt wanneer normatieve aspecten van datamodelleren openlijk worden gedeeld, bediscussieerd en beslecht.
 Onze activiteiten zijn vierledig: ">}}

 {{< about_board "Bestuur" "Jurriaan Parie" "Jurriaan has a background in statistics and data science.
 He has been working in academia and industry on Trustworthy AI."
 "Ariën Voogt" "Ariën has a background in physics and philosophy.
 He currently pursues a PhD in philosophy and theology at the Protestant Theological University Amsterdam."
 "Samaa Mohammad-Ulenberg" "Samaa has a background in AI.
 In 2023, she received the Women in AI Diversity Leader Award, and is listed in the '100 Brilliant Women in AI Ethics'.">}}
 {{< about_core_team "Core team"